 The UH Manoa library has digitized and uploaded at least 301,097 pages as of June 2016 in three phases, each lasting several years.

-Jennifer Beamer, Kathleen Luschek, and Alice Kim–members of the library’s Desktop Network Services Department–develop and manage this website.
+Jennifer Beamer and Alice Kim–members of the library’s Desktop Network Services Department–developed and managed this website and the project’s social media.
 Ms. Beamer initiated this website.